timescale/docs/timescaledb/overview/release-notes/index.md

 migrating to the new continuous aggregate format without the original data is intended in a future version of TimescaleDB.

+This release also adds a new optimization for queries with now() constraints.
+Queries on hypertables with many chunks and a `now()` constraints that would exclude all but the most recent chunk were dominated by planning time.
+This new optimization enhances the planner to take the `now()` constraint into consideration when planning thereby reducing the work that needs to be done in the planner.
 <!-- <highlight type="note"> This release is low priority for upgrade.
 We recommend that you upgrade when you can. </highlight> -->

 <highlight type="important"> This release is medium priority for upgrade.
 We recommend that you upgrade at the next available opportunity. </highlight>